infobip/infobip-api-csharp-client/README.md

 #### Two-Factor Authentication (2FA)
 For 2FA quick start guide please check [these examples](two-factor-authentication.md).

+#### Send email
+For send email quick start guide please check [these examples](email.md).

 ## Ask for help

 Feel free to open issues on the repository for any issue or feature request.
-As per pull requests, for details check the `CONTRIBUTING` [file][contributing] related to it - in short, we will not merge any pull requests, this code is auto-generated.
+Check the `CONTRIBUTING` [file][contributing] for details about contributions - in short, we will not merge any pull requests since this code is auto-generated.

-If it is, however, something that requires our imminent attention feel free to contact us @ [support@infobip.com](mailto:support@infobip.com).
+However, if you find something that requires our imminent attention feel free to contact us @ [support@infobip.com](mailto:support@infobip.com).

 [apidocs]: https://www.infobip.com/docs/api
 [freetrial]: https://www.infobip.com/docs/essentials/free-trial